Digital Wallet Terms of Service for Customers of Canadian Imperial Bank of Commerce

 5. Maximum Dollar Limit for Transactions

 Visa, MasterCard, Interac or other payment networks, CIBC or Participating Merchants may, in their discretion, establish from time to time a maximum dollar limit for a single Transaction that may be completed using a particular Wallet.
 Different dollar limits may be set for different Wallets.
 As a result, you may not be able to use a Wallet to complete a Transaction, even if you have met the eligibility requirements for that particular Wallet.
-If a Transaction is not completed because it exceeds a maximum dollar limit, we encourage you to use your physical Card instead of your Wallet to complete the Transaction.
+In situations where you have a physical Card, if a Transaction is not completed because it exceeds a maximum dollar limit, we encourage you to use your physical Card instead of your Wallet to complete the Transaction.

 6. Applicable Fees